jfioasd/Flip/README.md

     2. Otherwise: Drop TOS.
 3. If `self.acc > 0`: mirror the IP.

-I'll use an example that filters out all odd-indexed items of the input list:
+An example that filters out all odd-indexed items of the input list:

 ```
 _#w@A&aI1